fxhxyz4/flux-model-colab/readme.md

 # flux-model-colab

-A Google Colab notebook for generating images with the FLUX.1 model by Black Forest Labs.
+A Google Colab notebook for running local Stable Diffusion models with GPU acceleration.

 ## Overview

-Run FLUX.1 text-to-image generation directly in Google Colab — no local GPU required.
+Load and run any Stable Diffusion-compatible model directly in Google Colab — no local GPU required.
+The notebook handles environment setup, model loading, and image generation in a few cells.

 ## Usage

 1. Open `generate.ipynb` in Google Colab
 2. Set runtime to **GPU** (`Runtime → Change runtime type → T4 GPU`)
+3. Upload or mount your model to `/content/model`
-3. Run all cells
+4. Run all cells
-4. Enter your prompt and generate
+5. Edit the `prompt` variable and get your result as `result.png`

 ## Requirements

-- Google account
+- Google account with Colab access
-- Hugging Face account (for model access)
-- `HF_TOKEN` — set it in Colab secrets or as an environment variable

-## Model

-[FLUX.1](https://github.com/black-forest-labs/flux) by Black Forest Labs — state-of-the-art text-to-image model.
+- A Stable Diffusion model in diffusers format (placed at `/content/model`)
+- Dependencies are installed automatically via `requirements.txt`

 ## License